'Homicide in slow motion': Police urged to tackle stalking amid rise of tracking tech

 “In our work, we’ve seen that police are very resistant to wanting to take action on stalking.
 AirTags specifically are quite alarming (because) there’s very little, frankly, that survivors can do.”

-Forster’s friends and family gather Saturday for her celebration of life in her hometown of Selkirk, Man.
+Forster’s friends and family gathered Saturday for her celebration of life in her hometown of Selkirk, Man.

 MacDougall said Forster’s experience of violence leading to her death is a case study in all of the ways that abusive partners can be lethal, but it also highlights the limitations of law enforcement.